Your eating disorder challenge: From recovery to renewal

-Our goal in healing needs to move beyond recovery and into the realm of continuous renewal.
+Our goal in healing moves beyond recovery and into the realm of continuous renewal.

 Eating disorders affect every facet of a person's life every day.
-But to focus only on the eating disorder in order to recover limits us to the first few steps of recovery.
-And then the dreaded and oft discussed relapse descends.
+But to focus only on the eating disorder limits us to the first few steps of recovery.
+Then the dreaded and oft discussed relapse descends.

 Eating disorders are encouraged, even promoted, by our society through the media.
-But to focus on magazine or website or film that body shames puts pressure on one aspect of a resilient theme that will only emerge in a different avenue or be repressed only to rise up again with added power.
+But to focus on body shaming puts pressure on one aspect of a resilient disorder that will emerge in a different avenue or be repressed only to rise up again with added power.

 Real and lasting recovery demands that we go deeper and create our own system for continuous renewal.

-We need to expand our view.
-We need to come out from a limited goal that is often steeped in unrealistic fantasy.
+We need to emerge from a limited goal that is often steeped in unrealistic fantasy.
 Ending an eating disorder does not guarantee a wonderful life.
 But living in a resilient system of constant renewal can bring you the joyous wonder of being fully alive.